 Start at X West 7 steps N 22 steps, etc.

-Me hearties, there was a lot of mapping skills packed into our educational treasure hunt!
+Me hearties, there was a lot of mapping skills packed into our educational treasure hunt activity!
 And when learning is play, kids just soak it up, you savvy?